 You have to meet certain conditions like:

-- First, they will agree to an overall amount you can borrow, depends on your age, state of health and estate’s value
+- First, the lender will agree to an overall amount you can borrow, depends on your age, state of health and estate’s value.

-- You will then take an initial lump sum4 and put the rest in a cash reserve facility, all set for you to ‘drawdown.’
+- You will then take an initial lump sum2 and put the rest in a cash reserve facility, all set for you to ‘drawdown.’

-- After taking out the initial amount, you will then be able to release smaller amounts as and when you require them (minimum apply, but there are no new set-up fees)
+- After taking out the initial amount, you will then be able to release smaller amounts as and when you require them (minimums apply, but there are no new set-up fees).

-- You will not have to worry about making any monthly repayments– you will repay the full loan and interests when your broker puts up your home up for sale (when you pass away or move into permanent care)
+- You will not have to worry about making any monthly repayments.
+The loan, plus interest, will only be repaid from the sale of your home when you pass away or move into permanent care.

-Is a Drawdown Lifetime Mortgage Plan a Good Idea?
+8 Pros of a Drawdown Lifetime Mortgage Plan

 Drawdown lifetime mortgage plans are different from other schemes, hence their increasing popularity.
 They have some critical merits which may make them one of the smartest financial decisions you can make.